AnneEnglish/Portfolio-2/README.md

-For my CSS file, on line 97 to 101 the code is from [Stack Overflow](https://stackoverflow.com/questions/65297617/how-to-make-an-elements-background-color-a-little-darker-using-css) as I didn't want to have to change the colour of those elements background colour t make them darker.
+For my CSS file, on line 97 to 101 the code is from [Stack Overflow](https://stackoverflow.com/questions/65297617/how-to-make-an-elements-background-color-a-little-darker-using-css) as I didn't want to have to change the colour of those elements background colour to make them darker.
 If you click on "Stack Overflow" above it will take you to the question forum where I got those line of code from.